unified-ui/unifiedui-platform-service/CONCEPT.md

 - **Contextual interactions**: Widgets adapt to business requirements, providing forms, visualizations, and custom UIs within conversations
 - **Trustworthy AI**: Transparent tracing and audit logs ensure accountability and explainability

-### The AIHub Advantage
+### The unifiedui Advantage

-AIHub isn't just another chat interface—it's the **integration layer for your entire AI landscape**.
-Whether you're running enterprise agents on Microsoft platforms, automating workflows with n8n, or deploying cutting-edge custom solutions with LangGraph, AIHub provides the foundation for scalable, observable, and user-friendly AI operations.
+unifiedui isn't just another chat interface—it's the **integration layer for your entire AI landscape**.
+Whether you're running enterprise agents on Microsoft platforms, automating workflows with n8n, or deploying cutting-edge custom solutions with LangGraph, unifiedui provides the foundation for scalable, observable, and user-friendly AI operations.

 **Integrate your AI landscape.
 Unify your experience.
 Accelerate your innovation.**

-## AIHub Overview
+## unifiedui Overview

-**AIHub** is a unified interface platform for deploying and managing AI chat applications powered by external agent systems.
+**unifiedui** is a unified interface platform for deploying and managing AI chat applications powered by external agent systems.
 It serves as a central hub that integrates diverse agent platforms—such as Microsoft Foundry, n8n, Copilot, and others—into a single, cohesive application environment.

 ### Key Capabilities

 - **Unified Chat Interface**: Interact with multiple agent systems through a consistent chat experience, regardless of the underlying platform
 - **Flexible Widget System**: Seamlessly embed custom, context-aware widgets into chat conversations to handle specialized use cases like forms, data visualization, and interactive components
-- **Autonomous Agent Tracing**: Configure background agents to write tracing data directly to AIHub's centralized tracing database, providing visibility into autonomous operations alongside interactive conversations
+- **Autonomous Agent Tracing**: Configure background agents to write tracing data directly to unifiedui's centralized tracing database, providing visibility into autonomous operations alongside interactive conversations
 - **Multi-Provider Identity**: Integrate with your identity provider of choice (Microsoft Entra ID, Google OAuth, and more) for secure authentication and authorization
 - **Configurable Applications**: Define chat applications with specific agent configurations, share them with teams, or deploy them organization-wide with granular permission controls

 ### Deployment Options

-AIHub offers flexible deployment models to meet your infrastructure and compliance requirements:
+unifiedui offers flexible deployment models to meet your infrastructure and compliance requirements:

 - **SaaS**: Fully managed cloud service with minimal setup and maintenance overhead
 - **Cloud Deployment**: Deploy in your own cloud environment (Azure, AWS, or GCP) for greater control over data residency and infrastructure
-- **On-Premises**: Run AIHub entirely within your own data center for maximum security and compliance control
+- **On-Premises**: Run unifiedui entirely within your own data center for maximum security and compliance control

 ### Core Value Proposition

-AIHub enables you to:
+unifiedui enables you to:

-1. **Build once, integrate anywhere**: Develop agents on your preferred platform and integrate them effortlessly through AIHub's standardized API
+1. **Build once, integrate anywhere**: Develop agents on your preferred platform and integrate them effortlessly through unifiedui's standardized API
 2. **Centralize agent interaction**: Manage both conversational and autonomous agents from a single interface
 3. **Customize experiences**: Leverage the widget system to tailor chat interactions to specific business requirements
 4. **Control access**: Use role-based permissions and group management to govern who can access, modify, and invoke applications